 There are approximately 200 naturally-occurring minerals in the world that we refer to as gemstones.
-These rare colored gemstones come in every color, quality, and quantity imaginable.
-But every so often, a jewel is discovered that distinguishes it from all other known precious stones, entrancing us with its rarity, beauty, and incredible story.
+Any rare gemstone comes in every color, quality, and quantity imaginable.
+But every so often, a jewel is discovered that distinguishes it from some of the most famous gemstones, entrancing us with its rarity, beauty, and one of many interesting art stories.
+Whether it's blue sapphire or black opal, all gemstones are breathtaking.

-These one-of-a-kind gemstones and antique jewelry pieces discussed here are true legends.
+The following one-of-a-kind gemstones and rare antique jewelry pieces discussed here are true legends.
 Whether owned by royalty, the social elite, or simply heralded as the very best of its kind ever discovered, let's delve into the fascinating realm of famous precious stones.

 1. The Mackay Emerald